bazilinskyy/coupled-sim/README.md

 }
 ```

-To set up the message for the host, we first need to determine when the game has ended, which is done in the sceneselector as defined above.
+To set up the message for the host, we first need to determine when the game has ended, which is done in the scene selector as defined above.
 ```
 else if (PersistentManager.Instance.listNr >= PersistentManager.Instance.ExpOrder.Count-1)
 {